 Aerospace Welding

-Overview: Automotive welding focuses on the assembly and repair of vehicles, from standard cars and trucks to custom and high-performance vehicles.
-Automotive welders often work in manufacturing plants, repair shops, or custom fabrication settings.
+Overview: Auto body welding refers to the fabrication and repair of vehicles, from ordinary cars and trucks to high-performance cars to specialty vehicles.
+Many automotive welders find themselves working in manufacturing plants, repair shops, or fabrication in custom shops.

 Industrial Maintenance Welding